ankowals/saf/README.md

-Thanks to dependency injection there is a way to share objects between steps and modules.
-In SharedContext.class available under /src/test/java/libs/libCore/modules so called Context Object was defined.
+Thanks to CustomFormatter plugin usage there is a way to share objects between steps and modules.
+In ThreadContext.class available under /src/libs/libCore/modules so called Context Object was defined.
+There are 3 types of Context Global and Scenario context.
+Global context is created at the beginning of test run and exists as long as jvm exists.
+It is created main thread only.
+It can be used to pass data between features.
+Scenario context is created when new scenario execution starts and it is destroyed when scenario execution ends.
+It is created per thread.
+It can be used pass data between steps in same scenario.

-To grant access to it please make sure that your Steps class extends BaseStep class and create a constructor like below
+To grant access to it please make sure that your Steps class extends BaseStep class

 	public class DemoOnlieSteps extends BaseSteps {

-	    private SharedContext ctx;

-	    // PicoContainer injects class SharedContext
-	    public DemoOnlieSteps (SharedContext ctx) {
-		this.ctx = ctx;
 	 }

-	 }

 Where DemoOnlineSteps is a class that contains project specific steps to handle web automation for particular page.
-In this way we can pass same instance of ctx between steps and modules.
+In this way we can pass same instance of scnearioCtx and globalCtx between steps and modules.
 With this approach we can use methods defined for objects available in ctx variable.
 BaseSteps class define a set of helpers modules to make writing new step defs much easier.
 They are called as below Macro, StepCore, PageCore, SqlCore, Storage, FileCore, ExecutorCore, PdfCore, SshCore, WinRMCore, WinRSCore, WiniumCore, CloudDirectorCore.
 They contain a set of methods that can be used to do common things in steps like creating files, evaluating macros, reading environment configuration, evaluating templates, attaching files to the report etc.